mauroservienti/microservices-done-right-demos/5-sagas/README.md

 * Marketing.API
 * Marketing.Services
 * Sales.API
+* Sales.Services
 * Warehouse.API
 * Warehouse.Services
 * Shipping.API
 * Shipping.Services

 Run the project and navigate the web app, add some items to the shopping cart.
-Look at the code handling messages in `Marketing.Services` and `Warehouse.Services`.
+Look at the code handling cart lifecycle in `Sales.Services`.

-Take also a look at the error handling logic `in RequestsHandlers` that handle the `AddToCart` action.